 Although it’s a bit off the beaten path (and not on the lake), Bistro LeRoux is worth the short drive to the southeastern edge of town.
 With a menu crafted from only the best seasonal ingredients, the chefs accommodate every appetite by proudly offering half-plate portions in addition to gluten-free and vegetarian fare.

-Where To Shop In Lake George
+Best Places To Shop In Lake George

 Featuring designers like Michael Kors, Ralph Lauren, and Vera Bradley, along with popular brands like Adidas, COACH, and Levi’s, The Outlets at Lake George have an east and west location, flanking both sides of Highway 9.

-Where To Stay In Lake George
+Best Places To Stay In Lake George

 The Lodges At Cresthaven